How to start a bounce house business and get jumping

 Establish clear payment terms from the start.
 A common practice is to require a 50% deposit to reserve a date, with the final balance due before setup.
 This protects you from last-minute cancellations and secures your revenue.

 You will want to accept cash, credit cards, and digital wallets.
 When you select a payment solution, look at the transaction fees and hardware requirements.
-Some new owners get surprised by hidden monthly fees or the need for extra card readers.
+Card readers with monthly fees or per-transaction surcharges add up fast across a full season of rentals.

 At just 1.99% per transaction with no hidden costs or extra hardware needed, it is particularly useful to collect final payments at the event location.
 Other payment providers often charge between 2.5% and 3.5% plus other fees, which reduces your profit.